schulle4u/yellow-memo/README.md

 `Label` = Label for the open memo button.
 `CloseLabel` = Label for the close memo button.

 This extension displays a random text message as toast notification when clicking the button.
-Originating from a fun web page to nag people with silly messages, it can be used as a toy for random notes, quotes, virtual fortune cookies, or whatever you like to call it.
+Originating from a fun web page to nag people with silly messages, it can be used for any project.
+As a toy for random notes, quotes, virtual fortune cookies, tipps and tricks, or whatever you like.
+I'm currently using it as small toy for a website dedicated to blind android users, randomly displaying short tipps for the operating system.
 Messages must be text only, Markdown or HTML is not possible.

 ## Examples